 Make a Decision Base Table for the Login Screen

-TIP: When developing test cases that verify all combinations of positive and negative results make sure to also include “unknown” as a value because it is possible to receive data that causes invalid actions; therefore, there should always be at least one row with “(unknown)” for every variable.
+TIP: When developing test cases that verify all combinations of positive and negative results, make sure also to include “unknown” as a value because it is possible to receive data that causes invalid actions; therefore, there should always be at least one row with “(unknown)” for every variable.
 This will help ensure all combinations are tested by having your automated scripts generate them using rules based on the decision table.
-For more information on this please refer to my previous post: Rule-Based Automated Testing.
+For more information, please refer to my previous post, Rule-Based Automated Testing.

 Conclusion

 Decision table testing is a form of boundary value testing that uses structured techniques to specify, design, and test input/output combinations.
-This includes both positive (expected) results and negative (unexpected) results because it helps ensure all value ranges are correctly tested not just those which cause errors.
+This includes positive (expected) and negative (unexpected) results because it helps ensure all value ranges are correctly tested, not just those that cause errors.